akarshmi/Bucket_List/README.md

 ### Database Configuration
 1. Create a MySQL database for the application
-2. Update database connection parameters in `DatabaseConfig.java`:
+2. Update database connection parameters in `DatabaseConnection.java`:
    - Database URL
    - Username
    - Password